shrey10926/DataNeuron_Assignment/Readme.md

 ## Response body
 {"similarity score" : 0.2}

+## NOTE
-NOTE : Please test the API using the below URL in Postman.
+Please test the API using the below URL in Postman.
+The request and response have beed kept as mentioned in the instruction PDF

 URL : http://172.179.1.93:5801/match_text